-As described in Note 20(d), on 30 June 1995 the Group entered into an arrangement with Nationale-Nederlanden Overseas Finance And Investment Company Unlimited ("NNOFIC") whereby certain claims payments have been made in full.
-As at the balance sheet date, total claims paid under this arrangement amounted to US\$347,043,000 (2019: US\$341,659,000).
+As described in Note 17(d), on 30 June 1995 the Group entered into an arrangement with Nationale-Nederlanden Overseas Finance And Investment Company Unlimited ("NNOFIC") whereby certain claims payments have been made in full.
+As at the statement of financial position date, total claims paid under this arrangement amounted to US\$347,832,000 (2020: US\$347,043,000).

-As described in Note 22, the Group entered into a Scheme of Arrangement ("Original Scheme") with effect from 7 March 1997.
-On 15 September 1997 an initial payment percentage of 15% of Scheme Creditors' Established Liabilities was approved by the Creditors' Committee.
-Subsequent increases in the payment percentage have been approved by the Creditors' Committee.
-On 14 August 2019 the payment percentage was increased to 76%.
-An Amending Scheme of Arrangement ("Amending Scheme") was approved at meetings of Scheme Creditors held on 11 December 2014.
-The High Court of Justice of England and Wales sanctioned the Amending Scheme by an order dated 29 October 2015 ("the Order").
+As described in Note 19, the Group entered into a Scheme of Arrangement ("Original Scheme") with effect from 7 March 1997.
+An Amending Scheme of Arrangement ("Amending Scheme") was approved at meetings of Scheme Creditors held on 11 December 2014 and sanctioned by the High Court of Justice of England and Wales by an order dated 29 October 2015 ("the Order"), coming in to effect from 14 January 2016.
 The United States Bankruptcy Court granted an order under Chapter 15 of the United States Bankruptcy Code recognising and enforcing the Amending Scheme in the United States of America on 11 January 2016.
-The Order was lodged with the Registrar of Companies in England and Wales and the Amending Scheme accordingly became effective on 14 January 2016.
-The Amending Scheme sought to crystallise the majority of the Group's liabilities so as to enable a final dividend to be paid earlier than would otherwise be possible.
-The Bar Date for the final submission of all claims subject to the crystallisation provisions of the Amending Scheme expired on 12 September 2016 and all submitted claims have now been agreed.
-Consideration is now being given as to the determination and timing of the final dividend to be paid in relation to those claims.
-Certain groups of creditors were excluded from the provisions of the Amending Scheme and will continue to be able to bring claims against the Group in the normal course of business until 31 December 2035.
+The Bar Date for the final submission of all claims subject to the crystallisation provisions of the Amending Scheme was 12 September 2016 and all submitted claims have now been agreed.

+Consideration is however being given to the determination and timing of the final dividend to be paid in relation to the agreed claims which are subject to the crystallisation provisions.
+A final distribution has been delayed as a result of tax and other uncertainties; however, a proposal is being developed that may facilitate an earlier distribution than would otherwise be possible.

+Certain groups of creditors were excluded from the provisions of the Amending Scheme and are able to continue bringing claims against the Group in the normal course of business until the Scheme terminates.